gerikoka/Drexel-Calendar/README.md

 To use the planner, follow these steps:

-1. Clone the repository to your local machine with the command
+1. Clone the repository to your local machine with the command **git clone https://github.com/gerikoka/Drexel-Calendar.git**
 2. Move to the project's directory with the command **cd Drexel-Calendar**
 3. After that, follow the instructions in the **How to Run app.py** section
 4. The planner will load, displaying the calendar with national holidays, Drexel-specific events, and user-created events.